 Outro

-The summit area was woodsy to the north.
-I managed to peek through tree branches to get a glimpse of the east.
-This trip was my first time hiking in the Spokane area.
-So I couldn’t name any of the nearby hills.
+The forested summit didn’t offer a decent view.
+But I peeked through branches to get a glimpse of the east.
+My first time hiking in the Spokane area, so none of the adjacent hills looked familiar.

-On the way down, I followed the north ridge and went to more grassy terrain.
-Then there I was able to get the full view of Spokane Valley.
-Then the trail made its way back down to Iller Creek right before reaching the trailhead.
+On the way back, I went down the north ridge through grassy terrain.
+Then I was able to see the full view of Spokane Valley.
+Soon, the trail moved down to Iller Creek before reaching the trailhead.

 See more trip photos here.